|Foster Parent Training Requirements and Sources

 parents who have been involved with the system.

-Additional Required Training for each applicant
+Additional Required Training Before Becoming Licensed:

 - Working With Children Who Display Sexually Aggressive Behaviors(1.25 hours

-on-line or can be take as classroom training)
+online or can be take as classroom training)

 - Working With Children Who Display Physically Aggressive Behaviors (1.25

-hours on-line or can be taken as classroom training)
+hours online or can be taken as classroom training)